 Define and track the financial performance of your practice

 Financial performance management is essential.
-It empowers medical practices to make informed decisions for the growth of their business based on real-time data.
-Data offers insights on how to approach various financial questions, like whether or not to hire more staff, or expand into a larger office space.
-It also allows for cost reconciliation — the process of checking that the money you’re spending matches a realistic budget for your practice.
+It empowers medical practices to make informed decisions on the growth of their business based on real-time data.
+Data offers insights into how to approach various financial questions, like whether or not to hire more staff or expand into a larger office space.
+It also allows for cost reconciliation, or the process of checking that the money you're spending matches a realistic budget for your practice.

-But how to begin?
-Practices can start by getting an accurate sense of the overall financial well-being of their practice, which involves evaluating various aspects of the business — revenue, expenses, profitability, cash flow, and financial stability — and using key performance indicator (KPI) software to do so.
+Practices can start by getting an accurate sense of the overall financial well-being of their practice, which involves evaluating various aspects of the business, including revenue, expenses, profitability, cash flow, and financial stability.
+Businesses can then use key performance indicator (KPI) software to track progress.
 Some commonly used KPIs for medical practices are:

 • Revenue per patient visit: Calculate the average revenue generated per patient visit.